|S&ED||Strategic and Economic Dialogue.|

 |Special safeguard||As part of the Agreement on Agriculture of the WTO, a special provision for providing safeguard protection to specified agricultural products that had been subject to tariffication.|

-1. Producing more than you need of some things, and less of others, hence "specializing" in the first.
+1. Producing more than needed of some things, and less of others, hence "specializing" in the first.
 In international trade, this is just the opposite of self-sufficiency.

 |Specialization index||See Krugman specialization index.|